Muhammed Badamosi: Youth

 After some brilliant performances in the GFA League First Division, Badamosi was invited by Gambia U-20 coach, Omar Sise in 2016 to attend a trial for the Gambia U-20 ahead of a crucial match against the Guinea U-20 national team in the 2017 Africa U-20 Cup of Nations qualifiers.
 Out of the 35 players invited, he made the final list of players for the match against Guinea.
 His Gambia U-20 debut ended not in the best way as Gambia lost to Guinea 2–1 in Conakry to exit the 2017 Africa U-20 Cup of Nations qualifiers.

 Senior

-Less than a year after joining FUS Rabat, he was given a call-up to the senior Gambia national football team for a friendly match against Morocco.
+Less than a year after joining FUS Rabat, he was given a call-up to the Gambia national senior team for a friendly match against Morocco.

-He played in the 2021 Africa cup of Nations, his national team's first continental tournament, where they made a sensational quarter-final.
+He played in the 2021 Africa Cup of Nations, his national team's first continental tournament, where they made a sensational quarter-final.